Marriage ceremony arrangements

-A civil marriage is a completely secular (non-religious) ceremony that is conducted by a registration officer.
+A civil marriage is a secular (non-religious) ceremony that is conducted by a registration officer.
 It can take place at a register office or venue that has been licensed to hold marriage ceremonies.

-The ceremony cannot have any religious content, but individual touches can be added such as non-religious music, readings added to the legal wording and a video of the ceremony itself.
+The ceremony cannot have any religious content, but individual touches can be added such as non-religious music, readings, and personal vows.

 Civil ceremonies may take place in York House, a Grade II listed Georgian building set within a quarter of an acre of mature, secluded gardens.
 The booking fee includes the use of the room for the duration of the ceremony, and the attendance of the registrars.

 Alternatively, there is a choice of many licensed venues in the borough that have been approved as civil ceremony venues.
 A fee will need to be paid for the attendance of the registration officer, in addition to any fees that the venue will have charged for the hire of the licensed room.